 Short-term Care: Facilitates Functional Improvement

-This is the percentage of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This is a measure of the percentage of short-term stay residents who saw functional improvements.

 Scores for Denver, CO